saish29/Analyzing-Wearable-Computing-Dataset---JHU/README.md

+# Getting and Cleaning Data - JHU DataS Science Speciaization Project
-# Analyzing-Wearable-Computing-Dataset---JHU
+# Author: Saish Mandavkar

+Data Zip File Location: [UC Irvine Repo](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip "Clicking will download the data")

 The dataset represents data collected from the accelerometers from the Samsung Galaxy S smartphone.

-A full description is available at the site where the data was obtained:  http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+## Goal of the Project
+1. A tidy data set
+2. A link to a Github repository with your script for performing the analysis
+3. A code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md.
+You should also include a README.md in the repo with your scripts.
+This repo explains how all of the scripts work and how they are connected.
+4. Analysis R Script